Boro23-wq/boro-blogs/content/blog/next/Image-component-nextjs.md

 }
 ```

-This enables us to optimize images hosted on an external website, using an absolute url for the Image src.
+This enables us to optimize images hosted on an external website, using an absolute URL for the image src.

-`2. width`
+<u>2. width</u>

 The width of the image, in pixels.

 > Required unless layout="fill".

-`3. height`
+<u>3. height</u>

 The height of the image, in pixels.